 Figure 3: Profile of Three Time-Deterministic Operations

 The algorithm is executed online and provides the tightest possible timing.
-In fact, the timing is so precise that it should be considered marginally stable.
-To account for extremely small variations in timing, for instance due to clock jitter or internal peripheral asynchronous operation, the minimum delay found by PACERT-T is increased by 5% in the following tests.
-This value was not optimized and may even be much smaller.
-It would likely be beneficial for a system using this algorithm to re-characterize the peripheral device periodically in order to account for temperature variations.
+Upon expiration of the predicted wait period, if the device status register indicates that the operation is still occurring, then the algorithm has yielded an early prediction and it is appropriate to continue to wait.
+This would be considered the ‘Fail’ case of (4) and future estimates are increased.
+Otherwise, if the device status register indicates that the operation is complete, then the algorithm has yielded a late prediction and it is appropriate to reduce future estimates.

 Energy Heuristic PACER-E

 Operations that consume a deterministic amount of energy are better characterized by PACER-E. For example, the operation might involve the charging of a storage element such as an inductor or capacitor.
 In any case, a certain amount of energy is required to complete the operation and once that energy requirement has been satisfied, the peripheral device considers the operation to be complete.
 Figure 4 is an example of an energy bound operation.